z0mbiesrock/Diamond-Ore/README.md

 Pyra-Smelter - A late-game Silicon Smelter

-Cryo-Separator - A late-game Separator that can output any vanilla resource in the game.
+Cryo-Separator - A late-game Separator that can output any vanilla resource in the game. *Phase fabric is stupidly rare though

 Multi-Compressor - A late-game Plastanium Compressor